AbhilashFunde/OpenShift/index.md

 ## 👤 About Me

 Hi, I’m **Abhilash** 👋
-I’m an OpenShift engineer preparing and sharing **hands-on DO280 exam notes** based on real lab practice.
+I’m an OpenShift engineer sharing **real exam-oriented DO280 notes** based on hands-on lab practice.

 If you want to:
-- discuss DO280
+- discuss DO280 concepts
-- ask doubts
+- ask exam doubts
 - collaborate
-- or get future paid notes
+- or get future **advanced / paid notes**

 you can connect with me here 👇